wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 The Wavefront Query Language lets you retrieve and display the data that has been ingested into Wavefront.
 * **Time series data** The query language is particularly well suited to time series data, because it accommodates the periodicity, potential irregularity, and streaming nature of that data type.
 * **Histograms** The query language includes functions for [manipulating histograms](query_language_reference.html#histogram-functions).
 * **Traces and spans** Use the [tracing UI](tracing_ui_overview.html) to query traces and spans.

-Our v2 UI supports [Chart Builder](chart_builder.html) to build queries interactively.
-But regardless of UI version, you can use Query Editor to examine, filter, group, and manipulate your data, as shown on this page.

-**Note**: If your cluster has been upgraded to v2, you can [select your UI version](users_account_managing.html#switch-between-ui-versions) from the gear icon.
+This page uses the v2 UI, which allows you to examine your data with [chart builder](chart_builder.html) and perform advanced exploration with [query editor](query_editor.html).

 Watch these videos to get you started.
-The videos use the v1 UI, but the basic workflow remains the same.
+The videos use the v1 UI, but the basic workflow remains the same in the v2 UI.

 <table style="width: 100%;">
 <tbody>